mvlofthus/habit-tracker-react/README.md

 # Lifer

 Lifer is a modern habit tracker app for the perfectionists among us who thrive on external structure and need a little help keeping the focus on the present.
 Lifer celebrates weekly wins with clean and simple data visualization, allows you to customize categories and weekly goals, and includes a sortable log for all historic entries.
 <iframe src="https://giphy.com/embed/A2a37NriGW7cOcsG7y" width="480" height="300" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/home-page-A2a37NriGW7cOcsG7y">via GIPHY</a></p>

 ## Adding Completed Activities
-By navigating to Add Task, a user can add as many activities as they would like, the home page updates immediately and reflects progress towards goals and highlights the most recently completed task.
+By navigating to Add Task, a user will select the date the task was completed, category it belongs to, goal this task is contributing towards, and optional details.
+The user can add multiple tasks without redirect for batched entries, and the home page updates with each entry - reflecting progress towards goals and highlighting the most recently completed task.
+<iframe src="https://giphy.com/embed/5S25wYoXGXUrQ6IA4x" width="480" height="300" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/add-task-5S25wYoXGXUrQ6IA4x">via GIPHY</a></p>

+## Task List
+User can view a sortable list of historic entries.
+This is useful for viewing more long term progress in certain categories like exercise.
+<iframe src="https://giphy.com/embed/jJfgCppuyUQFyceZT0" width="480" height="300" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/task-list-jJfgCppuyUQFyceZT0">via GIPHY</a></p>

+## User Preferences
+Update list of categories and list of goals.
+Categories immediately update after entry and can be used to add goals without refreshing the page.
+<iframe src="https://giphy.com/embed/AnqDOLxj6il6DIEKL2" width="480" height="300" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/user-preferences-AnqDOLxj6il6DIEKL2">via GIPHY</a></p>

 ## Link to Demo
 Visit https://youtu.be/YJevYkN8QSY to view the demo presented for Ada Developers Academy February 2021 capstone presentations.

 ---